vigneshS29/AI2_MD/README.md

 🔍 2.
 Real-Time Chemical Analysis
 	•	Automatically extract molecular species from XYZ trajectories using bonding heuristics based on UFF radii.
-	•	Use depth-first search (DFS) parallelized across frames to cluster atoms into molecular fragments and track their evolution across time.
+	•	Use depth-first search (DFS) or Graph Laplasian parallelized across frames to cluster atoms into molecular fragments and track their evolution across time.

 ![Example](./example.png)